zew/go-questionnaire/README.md

 but that remains as elusive as it did with XML.

-Our participants do not use Smartphones to fill out scientific questinaires.
+Our participants do not use Smartphones to fill out scientific questionaires.
-If that changes, go-questionaire needs a separate mobile layout engine.
+If that changes, go-questionaire needs a _separate_ mobile layout engine.
-Combined solutions are insufficient.
+Hybrid solutions (_mobile first_) are insufficient.

 ### Layout concept